mart3ll3/neovim-config-kickstarter/README.md

 :e! - force reload language server

-:Mes - show history of messages
+:mes - show history of messages

 ### Shortcuts
 escape or double escape or q - close modal windows
+C means control with some key after dash (for exmample C-u means control with key u) S means shift with some key after dash (for exmample S-h means control with key h)

-<leader> - set to space atm
+<leader> - is set to key space atm
 jk - go to normal mode

 <leader>qq - force close all buffers and close neovim